hmslima/sambahsacompletegrammar/sambahsa.md

 It's common, in other languages, the verbs be represented in their infinitive form, like in dictionaries for example, but in sambahsa the standard form of presentation is in the form of *stem*.
-I want it to be clear from now on, the translations from sambahsa to english will be provided in the infinitive form, even when the verbs are in their original form (only the stem).
-For example: the word “sedd” is translated to “to sit” (infinitive of english), but “sedd” is not the infinitive form of the word, its infinitive form is “sedde”.
-Don't worry because I'll warn you when the verb be in the infinitive, I only want that you know that when I show you something like “linekw = to leave”, don't think that “linekw” already is the verb in the infinitive form.
+I want it clear from now on, the translations from sambahsa to english will be provided in the infinitive form, even when the verbs are in their original form (only the stem).
+For example: the word “sedd” is translated to “to sit” (infinitive in english), but “sedd” is not the infinitive form of the word, its infinitive form is “sedde”.
+Don't worry because I'll warn you when the verb be in the infinitive, I only want that you know that when I show you something like “linekw = to leave”, don't think that “linekw” already is the Sambahsa verb in the infinitive form.
 Are we understood?

 Let's meet the irregular verbs: